Engee documentation

 Conclusion

-In this demonstration we have dealt with channel representations and different types of matrix representation of images, and analysed some of the image processing capabilities in Engee.
+In this demo, we have dealt with channel representations and various types of matrix representation of images, as well as analyzed some of the image processing capabilities in Engee.